 - 3 Tbs Dish Soap (Dawn, Palmolive, etc.)

 All you have to do is add the dish soap last to avoid creating too many bubbles, mix well and pour directly into the soap tank.
-This recipe will make about enough to fill up the tank one and a half times.
+There is no need for diluting or adding extra water or anything.
+This recipe will make about enough to fill up the tank one and a half times. *Test a small area to make sure there are no issues with your carpet.*

 The mix smelled just like the shampoo that I’ve purchased and worked just as well.
 The stubborn stains all came up and by the time I was done, the carpet was white again.
 I have no idea why I never thought to try something like this before.
 I love cleaning with vinegar so it’s like a double win for me.